-- 9-6-100 The faculty consists of behavior analysts who document their expertise in the applied, experimental, or conceptual analysis of behavior.
+9-6-100 The faculty consists of behavior analysts who document their expertise in the applied, experimental, or conceptual analysis of behavior.
 The core faculty consists of full-time doctorallevel behavior analysts.
-Other program faculty, full- or part-time, have master's or doctoral degrees in behavior analysis or a related field. - 9-6-101 Faculty obtain appropriate student evaluation of teaching for the purpose of course development and program improvement. - 9-6-102 Faculty engage in ongoing professional development.
+Core faculty may be defined as permanent employees of the university, assigned within the program (e.g., tenure, tenure-track, or research line).
+Other program faculty, full- or part-time, have master's or doctoral degrees in behavior analysis or a related field (e.g., faculty on a per course basis; adjunct)

+9-6-101 Faculty obtain appropriate student evaluation of teaching for the purpose of course development and program improvement.

+9-6-102 Faculty engage in ongoing professional development.